Wonderful high elevation views from the peaks.

-HUNTINGTON LAKE, CA – Kaiser Wilderness Trail Map, Part of Sierra National Forest has destinations like Huntington Lake, Lakeshore, Sierra Summit (now China Peak Ski Resort), Edison Lake, Florence Lake, Kaiser Pass.
-Rancheria Falls, Kaiser Wilderness, Mono Hot Springs, XC skiing, Snowmobile Trails.
+HUNTINGTON LAKE, CA Kaiser Wilderness Trail Map, part of Sierra National Forest has destinations like Huntington Lake, Lakeshore, Kaiser Peak ( 10,320′ elevation), Kaiser Pass.
+Kaiser Wilderness, XC skiing, Snowmobile Trails.
 Perfect for a day hike reference or extended backpacking adventures.

-Kaiser Pass, Sierra Map, Wilderness Trails, Topo, Huntington, Edison Lake, Florence Lake, Mono Hot Springs
+Kaiser Pass, Sierra Map, Wilderness Trails, Topo, Huntington, Mono Hot Springs

 Mono Hot Springs, open all year long.